Headless Loyalty Software Benefits and Drawbacks

-Traction between the Marketing and Development teams
+8. Friction between the marketing and fevelopment teams

 If you have monolithic software in place or you have built your own loyalty solution, it can cause confusion and mutual misunderstanding with the tech team because small software changes take ages to complete.
 Marketing-required updates or changes are not implemented because they have a low priority level.
 This traction and frustration may cause inefficiencies in marketing-development collaboration.